Jelena Janković: 2014: Good results and final back injury

 Janković kicked off 2014 at the premier-level event Brisbane International as the number four seed.
 She beat former Roland Garros champion Francesca Schiavone, Elina Svitolina, and world No. 9, Angelique Kerber, to reach the semifinals where she lost to world No. 2, Victoria Azarenka, in three sets.
 This was the first time she made it to the semifinals of an Australian Open warm up tournament since 2007.
 Seeded fourth at the Sydney International, Janković was upset in the first round by Ekaterina Makarova in straight sets.
 Her next stop was the Australian Open.
 She defeated three Japanese players consecutively, Misaki Doi, Ayumi Morita, and Kurumi Nara, to reach the fourth round that set up a rematch against up and Simona Halep, where Janković lost in three sets.
 Her next set of tournaments were during the Middle-Eastern hard court swing at Doha and Dubai.
 She made it to the semifinals in Doha, beating Karin Knapp, Alisa Kleybanova, and Petra Kvitová, dropping less than four games in each match.
 She lost to Angelique Kerber in a second set tiebreak.
 In Dubai, Janković defeated Maryna Zanevska and Lucie Šafářová, both in straight sets, before falling to Serena Williams in the quarterfinals.

-Janković played the two Premier Mandatory events during the North American hard-court swing at Indian Wells and Miami.
+Janković played the two Premier Mandatory events during the North American hardcourt swing at Indian Wells and Miami.
 At Indian Wells, she defeated Yvonne Meusburger, Magdaléna Rybáriková, and Caroline Wozniacki in straight sets to reach the quarterfinals against Agnieszka Radwańska.
 In the third and deciding set, Janković came back from a 0–4 deficit, leveling the match at 4–4.
 Despite having game points in the following two games, she lost the match, 5–7, 6–2, 4–6.
 She suffered a shocking opening round exit in Miami against Varvara Lepchenko, serving for the match at 5–1 in the third set.
 She lost the match 3–6, 6–2, 6–7.